perishllc/nautilus/README.md

 - [x] fix sending to local favorites
 - [x] lots of UX improvements especially with favorites / sending in general
 - [x] remove natrium logo from the center of generated QR codes
+- [x] fix bug with account history not showing up
+- [x] use different star icon for the app drawer favorites
+- [x] add more icons to the app drawer
+- [x] fix currency symbol bugs
+- [x] replace android/app/src/main/ic_launcher-web.png *must* be 512x512 for the play store
+- [x] fix "invalid favorite" error when sending an invalid username
+- [x] change @ to ★ on the send screen

 <div style="display: flex; flex-direction: row">
    <img src="/screenshots/flutter_01.png" width="200">